📋 This article is part of the Complete Contractor Digital Marketing Playbook →

 Required fields only: Name, phone, service/issue (optional: email, message)

-Skip: Address, ZIP code, square footage, budget, timeline (collect these during phone call)
+Skip: Address, ZIP code, square footage, budget, timeline, property type (collect these during phone call)

 Use: Large form fields (minimum 44px tall), auto-capitalize name field, use input types (tel for phone, email for email)